Weihrauch-completeness for layerwise computability: Examples of Weihrauch-complete layerwise computable operations

-Effective versions of Birkhoff's theorem for sets that are either effectively open or effectively closed have been found \cite{hoyrup7,franklin2}.
+In \cite{hoyrup7,franklin2} it is shown that every element of $\mlr$ satisfies the convergence condition in Birkhoff's ergodic theorem for effectively open respectively effectively closed sets.
 In general however, the rate of convergence is not layerwise computable\footnote{A counterexample had already been presented in \cite[Theorem 1]{vyugin}.
 While the result is formulated in turms of non-effectiveness of convergence in probability, it is easily seen that layerwise computability of the (pointwise) rate of convergence implies effective convergence in probability.}.
 The lower bound for the Weihrauch degree of finding such a rate of convergence provided in Theorem \ref{theo:birkhoff} of course still applies, but finding upper bounds and a precise classification seems to be an interesting open area.